Aleksey Nikolayevich Tolstoy: Ivan the Terrible

 In December 1940, Tolstoy was commissioned to write a play about the life of Ivan the Terrible, after the Central Committee had issued an instruction that Ivan's role in history was to be re-evaluated.
 The instruction was followed by a phone call from Stalin, who told Tolstoy that Ivan had "one shortcoming", which was that he "repented of his cruelty".

 After the German invasion, Tolstoy moved to Zimenki, a village east of Moscow, where he wrote the first scenes of The Eagle and His Mate, covering the years 1553–1559.
 In November 1941, he was evacuated to Tashkent, where he completed it the following February.
-This original version, which was to have been performed in the Maly Theatre was banned by order of the political director the Red Army, Aleksandr Shcherbakov, who sent Stalin a memo explaining that Tolstoy had failed to portray Ivan as "the outstanding stateman of the 16th century".
+This original version, which was to have been performed in the Maly Theatre, was banned by order of the political director for the Red Army, Aleksandr Shcherbakov, who sent Stalin a memo explaining that Tolstoy had failed to portray Ivan as "the outstanding statesman of the 16th century".
 Despite this official rebuke, Tolstoy was awarded a Stalin Prize in 1943 for The Road to Calvary.

 In April 1943, Tolstoy completed The Difficult Years, his second play about Ivan, covering the years to 1571.
 In June, he sent the script to Stalin, complaining that Shcherbakov had failed to say whether the play was to be allowed to be performed.
 Stalin then read both scripts, suggested changes, and final versions were completed in November.
 Both scripts were published in 1944, and The Eagle and His Mate received its premiere in the Maly Theatre in October, but the reviews were such that it was taken off, and the next performance opened a week after Tolstoy's death.
 The premiere of The Difficult Years was delayed until 1946.